From the World Heritage inscription for the Historic Area of Willemstad, Inner City and Harbour:

 About The Historic Area of Willemstad

-The Historic Area of Willemstad, Inner City and Harbour is a collection of properties that form a world heritage site in Curacao.
+The Historic Area of Willemstad, Inner City, and Harbour is a collection of properties that form a world heritage site in Curacao.
 According to UNESCO, this city (especially the historic area) is the best surviving example of European colonial history in the Caribbean region.
 The Dutch town planning and architectural traditions are still preserved until today.
 In fact, colonial influences are well mingled with the local traditions.

-The historic area of Willemstad was established by colonial Netherlands.
+The historic area of Willemstad was established by Colonial Netherlands.
 The colonizers used the natural harbours of Curacao to establish trading routes between Caribbean and the Americas.
-It was only a matter of town until the colonizers decided to establish settlement in Willemstad.
+It was only a matter of town until the colonizers decided to establish a settlement in Willemstad.
 In fact, various communities were established during this time.
 Therefore, this historic city illustrates the organic growth of multi-cultural communities in 3 centuries.
 Prior to this, Willemstad is already considered historically significant as it morphs 4 distinctive quarters into one city: Punda, Pietermaai, Otrobanda, and Scharloo.
 Each of these districts is divided by the open waters of the natural harbor.
 In addition, each district has its own urban layout.
 The only thing that makes each of these districts similar is the tropicalized version of Dutch architectural styles.

 Even though it was in the 17th century when the Dutch established the Historic Area of Willemstad, Inner City and Harbour as a trading post, the original urban structure remains as it is today.
 Among the first few buildings that were constructed by the time of the initial Dutch invasion featured the traditional Dutch brick style.
 Eventually, it evolved into the Curacao Baroque architecture style wherein the curved gable is a distinctive element (for example, the famous Penha Building).